anita-moc/Project/README.md

 ## Introduction

-Welcome to **Helsa**, a cutting-edge telemedicine platform designed to connect patients and healthcare providers seamlessly.
-Helsa offers a modern and intuitive interface for virtual consultations, health monitoring, and medical record management.
+Welcome to **Gonurse**, a cutting-edge telemedicine platform designed to connect patients and healthcare providers seamlessly.
+Gonurse offers a modern and intuitive interface for virtual consultations, health monitoring, and medical record management.

 This repository contains both, backend, frontend and mobile source code, destined to manage all main features of the platform.